lillallol/md-in-place/README.md

 # md-in-place

 > CAUTION: To avoid unintentional irreversible loss of sections of your markdown file, read and understand the documentation before using this node module.
-Even then you might lose sections of your markdown file since this program is not battle tested and bugs can occur.
-However I personally trust it and use it to create the `README.md` file of my own projects and have not encountered any unwanted results.
+The library is not battle tested.
 Use on your own risk.
+However I have personally used it to create the `README.md` files of my own projects and have not encountered any unwanted results.

 ## Table of contents